Attorney: New racist threats at GM plant where nooses found

-TOLEDO, Ohio (AP) — An attorney for workers suing General Motors says employees are still facing racial harassment after nooses and racist graffiti were found two years ago at a plant in Ohio.
+TOLEDO, Ohio (AP) — Workers who sued General Motors after nooses and racist graffiti were found at its largest U.S. transmission plant nearly two years ago are still facing racial harassment, their attorney said Thursday.

-The attorney says one worker found a monkey doll and a racist drawing near his work station this week.
+Just this week, one of the workers found a monkey doll and a racist drawing near his work station, said attorney Michelle Vocht.

-The group of workers filed a lawsuit against the automaker last April, saying the company didn’t do enough to stop the racial harassment at its Toledo plant.
+The harassment has been ramping up since December — including threatening and racist messages left on restroom and factory walls and near machines where the employees work — after workers began speaking out publicly, she said.

-GM says it’s taking the matter seriously and has taken several steps to address harassment at the plant and is continuing to investigate.
+Nine workers sued GM last April, saying the company didn’t do enough to stop racial harassment that stretched over four years and included the discovery of five nooses in the spring of 2017.

 Most Read Business Stories